YeonSphere/Nexus/README.md

 Our future plans for Nexus Browser include:

-1. Continued development of the new implementation
-2. Improved performance and stability
+1. Improved performance and stability
-3. Enhanced privacy features
+2. Enhanced privacy features
-4. More customization options
+3. More customization options
-5. Expanded extension capabilities
+4. Expanded extension capabilities
-6. Integration with decentralized technologies
+5. Integration with decentralized technologies

 Stay tuned for updates!